|

 Patriotism

 The word patriotism originates from Greco-Latin pater — father.
-This word denotes the feeling of membership in some social community — family, tribal, national, state, religious, or other.
+This word denotes the feeling of membership in some social community — family, tribe, nation, state, religious movement, etc.

-“Inflating” of patriotic ideas in large national or religious associations can lead to an increase of nazi (fascist) moods.
+“Inflating” of patriotic ideas in large national or religious associations can cause an increase of nazi (fascist) moods.
 They captivate a part of the society inclined to aggression, which is represented by the least evolutionary developed people.
-If the masses of primitive people exited with fascist ideas are leaded by powerful diabolic persons, then it may result in large-scale wars with the purpose of destroying or enslaving “lower” (or called by other similar epithets) nations and taking over their property and land.
+If the masses of primitive people excited with fascist ideas are led by powerful diabolic persons, then it may result in large-scale wars with the purpose of destroying or enslaving “lower” (or called by similar humiliating epithets) nations and taking over their property and land.

-But the highest patriotism means people’s associating by the idea of feeling God-the-Father as the Highest Hierarch, and the homeland for them is His Creation or even the universe.
-In this case, all people and other incarnate and non-incarnate beings are members of one family of brother and sister of various age — children of common God-the-Father, Who loves everyone.
+But the highest patriotism means people’s associating by the idea of feeling God-the-Father as the Highest Hierarch, and the homeland for them is His Creation or even the entire universe.
+In this case, all people and other incarnate and non-incarnate beings are members of one family — brothers and sisters of various age, children of common God-the-Father, Who loves everyone.

-And this is really the case; this is the real situation in the universe.
-But people poisoned with egoism and hatred, blinded with craving for “earthly” things cannot understand this.
+And this is really the case, this is the actual situation in the universe.
+But people intoxicated with egoism and hatred, blinded with craving for earthly things cannot understand this.
 And quite often such people are the “overwhelming majority” of the society…

-… In all nations that Jesus Christ visited, He preached the idea of Godcentredness, patriotism, where the Pater is God-the-Father.
-In The Life of Saint Issa, Best of the Sons of Men one can find some information about His homilies in India and Persia.
+… In all nations that Jesus Christ visited, He preached the idea of God-Centredness, patriotism, where the Pater is God-the-Father.
+In The Life of Saint Issa, Best of the Sons of Men one can find some information on His homilies about this theme in India and Persia.

-The same He preached to Zoroastrians in Persia: “It is not of a new god that I speak, but of our Heavenly Father, Who has existed since all time and Who will still be after the end of all things (of this Creation)….
+He preached the same to Zoroastrians in Persia: “It is not of a new god that I speak but of our Heavenly Father, Who has existed since all time and Who will be after the end of all things (of this Creation)….
 He is God of the good, Who, like the father of a family, does but good to His children, forgiving all their faults if they repent them.

-“… It is to Him you must address yourselves to be consoled in your sorrows, helped in your works, and cured in your sickness.
+“… It is to Him that you must address yourselves to be consoled in your sorrows, helped in your works, and cured in your sickness.
 Whosoever shall have recourse to Him shall not be denied.
-When you address yourselves to Him, become again as children.”
-(8:6,17-19,11:13,15).
+When you address yourselves to Him, become again as children!”
+(8:6,17-19; 11:13,15)

 The same was taught by Jesus in Judaea, where He advised people to love the Heavenly Father and feel themselves as His children.